Best Franchise Loans in December 2024

 What to look for in a franchise loan

-Time in business requirement: Some lenders expect you to have a minimum number of years in business; prioritize applying only to those for which you meet this requirement.
+• Time in business requirement: Some lenders expect you to have a minimum number of years in business, although some lenders work with startups.

-Credit and financial requirements: Many lenders have minimum credit score requirements and often expect applicants to have a minimum net worth and/or amount of liquid funds.
-Ensure you can meet these requirements before applying.
+• Credit and financial requirements: Many lenders have minimum credit score requirements and often expect applicants to have a minimum net worth and/or amount of liquid funds.

 Not sure how much you can borrow?
 Use our business loan calculator to estimate how much you might qualify for.